henrytseng/py3-k8s-demo/README.md

 Make sure you have the `kubectl` command if it wasn't installed with Docker Desktop use `brew install kubectl`

-If you are using Mac OSX Docker Desktop will menu with "Kubernetes Context"
+If you are using Mac OSX Docker Desktop will include a menu with "Kubernetes Context"

 Check your local context, open up a terminal window and try